UMEZAWA3064/furima-32328/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- has_one :deliveries
+- has_one :delivery